jschmer/PyMangaReader/README.md

 Simple reader for mangas.
 Reads images (manga pages) from directories, zips and rars (only if the UnRAR utility is provided).
-Supported image formats are jpg and png.
+Supported image formats are jpg, png and gif.

 ## Features
 - Configurable base directories to read mangas from